nathanielngan/alphalens-reloaded/README.md

 - [seaborn](https://github.com/mwaskom/seaborn)
 - [statsmodels](https://github.com/statsmodels/statsmodels)

+> Note that Numpy>=2.0 requires pandas>=2.2.2.
+If you are using an older version of pandas, you may need to upgrade
+> accordingly, otherwise you may encounter compatibility issues.

 # Usage

 A good way to get started is to run the examples in a [Jupyter notebook](https://jupyter.org/).